mailpace/outgoer/README.md

 # How it works

-- Deploy Outgoer on your own network
+1. Deploy Outgoer on your own network
-- Add your 3rd party SMTP and API credentials to Outgoer
+2. Add your 3rd party SMTP and API credentials to Outgoer
-- Point your apps email SMTP at Outgoer
+3. Point your Application emails at Outgoer's SMTP address
-- Outgoer does the rest!
+4. Outgoer does the rest!

 # Requirements